 Lithuanian pancakes, also known as blynai (BLEE-nigh) and sklindziai, is a popular treat for Shrove Tuesday (Uzgavenes) along with spurgos.
 This recipe is made with white wheat flour and beaten egg whites, which makes a very light pancake.
-They are silver-dollar size and usually accompanied by honey or fruit preserves.
+They are the size of a silver-dollar and usually accompanied by honey or fruit preserves.
 For apple blynai, add a peeled and grated tart apple to the batter.
 Compare this recipe with Russian blini.

 - 1 cup all-purpose flour